whitslack/flakyflash/README.md

 	flakyflash --free-clusters=zeroout,reread,trash,reread,zeroout,reread,discard /dev/sdX1

 Really exercises each free data cluster by overwriting it with null bytes, verifying that it reads back as all null bytes, overwriting it with pseudorandom garbage, verifying that the garbage reads back correctly, overwriting it null bytes again, verifying that it reads back as all null bytes, and finally discarding it.
 This will very likely detect most weak clusters except if the device has an onboard cache.

+	flakyflash --free-clusters=read,f3write,reread /dev/sdX1

+Reads each free data cluster, and if it does not already contain exactly the data that `f3write` would write to it, then overwrites the cluster with those deterministic data.
+Re-reads the cluster afterward, and if it does not then contain the intended data, then marks the cluster as bad.
+This may be used to prepare the media for a data retention test.
+After thusly preparing the media, it should be placed in storage for a period of time.
+Upon retrieval of the media from storage, the next example shall conclude the test.

+	flakyflash --free-clusters=f3read /dev/sdX1

+Reads each free data cluster and verifies that it contains the same deterministic data that the previous example wrote to it.
+Marks as bad any clusters whose data have changed subtly since they were written.
+Emits warnings about any clusters whose data have changed more than subtly or whose data were supposed to have been written to some other cluster.
+These latter cases may indicate that the flash media is fraudulent, and [F3][] may be further employed to diagnose such media.

 	flakyflash --bad-clusters=free,read,reread --free-clusters= /dev/sdX1